 Have a drink

 Get the party started in the airport terminal.
-Don’t go overboard, but indulge in cocktails at All Bar One, pints at The Meriden Bar and champagne at Blanc et Noir.
+Don’t go overboard, but indulge in cocktails at All Bar One, pints at Wetherspoons and prosecco at Bottega.
 If you’re feeling adventurous, book in a cocktail-making master class at All Bar One.

 Cloud Nails offers deals on quick manicures and pedicures, so you can be ready to rock sandals when you arrive at your destination.
 This isn’t just for the hens either; stags will find them relaxing too!